 Team health insights metrics

-Team health insights shows your teams’ work across a collection of ten coding and collaboration metrics across three categories.
+Team health insights shows your teams’ work across a collection of ten coding and collaboration metrics.
 These metrics give you visibility into your teams’ activity in commits and PRs across three categories: culture, activity, and efficiency.